LiamCallaghan/hummingbird/README.md

 Day 2: Building out backend, user models, band models, django admin page data entered.

 I started with the part of the backend I had built multiple times before, the users and authentification.
 I had planned to have two types of users, people starting a band and people joining one, but in the end it made more sense to have people be able do both.
 I had the instrument and skill levels as enum fields at first but I decided that react-select would make that redundant.
 Using the django admin page to view and add data to my models helped me a lot with developing the forms I would use on the frontend site, its a really good way to view the data in databases made with it also.
+The band model worked out to be pretty straight forward.

 Day 3: basic message and chat models, serializers.

+Figuring out the relationship between messages and the chat in which they are stored took a while, with a lot of reading and testing different ways.
+I ended up going with two one to many relationships, bands can have many chats and chats can have many messages.

 Day 4: Authentification, Start of front end, home page, navbar, register and login.